alekdavis/XslMail/README.md

 ## Why use XslMail?
 When building localized email templates, a developer must address the following questions:

-- How to implement common look and feel across various templates without code duplication?
+- How to implement the common look and feel across various templates without code duplication?
 - How to define language- or country-specific elements (images, links, styles)?
 - How to support both left-to-right and right-to-left text directions?
 - How to make email templates look nice across various platforms and clients (Gmail, Outlook, Yahoo!, iPhone, Android, etc)?
 - How to test email templates with minimal effort?
-- How to pass data to templates at run time and perform transformations?
+- How to pass data to templates at runtime and perform layout transformations?
 - How to make the application find appropriate localized version of a template at run-time?

 While there are existing solutions -- such as [Mailr.NET](https://github.com/alekdavis/Mailr) -- for application-specific aspects (like loading proper localized versions, performing data transformations, testing email), the design phase (i.e. the process of building the templates), mostly involves manual steps.
 XslMail can automate some of them.

 ## How do you build email templates using XslMail?

-Here is a brief outline of the workflow that you can use to design, build and localize email templates using XslMail:
+Here is a brief outline of the workflow that you can use to design, build, and localize email templates using XslMail:

 1. Define common CSS styles and elements.
 2. Define language-specific CSS styles and elements (such as default text alignment for left-to-right and right-to-left languages).